Alexander Schwankner M.Sc.

 Research Area:

 Alexander's research interests are in the area of the application of machine learning in IT security.
-He is particularly interested in the use of large language models and tries to apply them in the field of cyber threat intelligence.
+He is particularly interested in the use of large language models and AI Agents and tries to apply them in the field of cyber security.
 He is also researching anomaly detection in networks, as well as 5G and 6G core network security.

 Seminar/Bachelor/Master Thesis Topics: